Occupational Therapist Assistant (OTA) Programs

 Anderson: The public is widely uninformed about occupational therapy in general, often believing it has something to do with one’s paying job.
 While occupational therapy does help people perform their jobs at an optimal level, it also helps people perform all of their occupations (e.g., daily living skills, sleep, leisure, socialization, work) at an optimal level.
 Occupational therapy assistants are specialists in getting to know and understand what is most important to an individual and helping them find creative ways to maintain or improve their occupational performance.

-The process of an OTA is to intervene in the way that counteracts the effects of the disease process, disability, or injury and promotes or enhances occupational performance, health and wellness, quality of life, participation, and/or occupational justice for the client, group, or population they are serving.
+The process of an OTA is to intervene in a way that counteracts the effects of the disease process, disability, or injury and promotes or enhances occupational performance, health and wellness, quality of life, participation, and/or occupational justice for the client, group, or population they are serving.

 They do this by breaking down each activity that a person does into finite parts, examining the demands of that activity on the client, and then working with the client to find solutions to their increased independence in those desired activities.
 It requires great interpersonal communication, therapeutic use of self, and client-centeredness.